lgrahl/saltyrtc-meta/Chunking.md

 ## Chunk Size

-The term *chunk size* is referring to the number of bytes of the *chunk header* and the *chunk data* combined.
+The term *chunk size* is referring to the resulting size from the concatenation of *chunk header* and *chunk data* in bytes.

 ## Chunk Header